 Current Washington University predoctoral students, postdoctoral fellows and residents are invited to submit a summary of their work to Erik Musiek (firstname.lastname@example.org) and the Office of Neuroscience Research (email@example.com).
 The submission must arrive no later than 5pm (CST), Friday February 11, 2022.

 The summary should include a title page indicating the applicant’s name, preceptor, campus box, telephone number, email address and status (e.g. graduate student, postdoctoral fellow, resident).
 The summary itself should begin with a 250 word abstract and be no longer than 5 double spaced pages, size 11 font, including figures but not references.
 A separate listing of no more than 10 references is allowed.
 In addition, a letter from the applicant’s preceptor simply attesting that the trainee performed the work included should accompany the submission.
 A letter of recommendation is not needed; just attestation to the work.
 If the work to be presented is published, in press, recently accepted for publication or currently in review, please note this information on the coversheet.
 If the work has been accepted for publication, please note the journal and estimated date of publication.

 - Page 3: 250 Word Abstract

 - Page 4-8: Research Summary and an emphasis on the innovation and impact of the study

 Application should come in one file, pdf preferred.

 All work to be considered for the prizes must have been carried out by the applicant while a student, resident, or fellow at Washington University.
-From the submitted summaries the Selection Committee will choose those to be presented at the O’Leary Prize program on Tuesday March 3rd, 2020 from 1:00-5:00pm, EPNEC Auditorium.
+From the submitted summaries the Selection Committee will choose those to be presented at the O’Leary Prize program on Tuesday afternoon, March 15th, 2022 from 1:00-5:00pm, EPNEC Seminar Room B.